Laurie Smith: Fourth term: 2010–2014

 In 2010, Metro Silicon Valley credited Smith with putting the sheriff's office on a sound and efficient basis.
 She was re-elected in 2010.

-A lawsuit in 2011 claimed that Smith issues concealed carry permits preferentially to friends and donors.
+A lawsuit in 2011 claimed that Smith issued concealed carry permits preferentially to friends and donors.

 In 2012, there was controversy over Smith's assigning a bodyguard to Santa Clara County Supervisor George Shirakawa, Jr., who was ultimately convicted of misuse of funds and other crimes.
-The bodyguard was a family friend of Shirakawa's whose brother was a political advisor, and was reassigned by the Sheriff's Office after criticism.
+The bodyguard was a family friend of Shirakawa's, and the bodyguard's brother was a political advisor of Shirakawa.
+The bodyguard returned to his original job as a county jailer after criticism.

 Fifth term: 2014–2018

 In June 2014 Smith won election for a fifth term against retired Sheriff's Captain Kevin Jensen, who had been endorsed by the Santa Clara County Deputy Sheriffs' Association and the Santa Clara County Correctional Peace Officers' Association.

 On August 27, 2015, mentally-ill inmate Michael Tyree was beaten to death by three jail guards who were convicted of second-degree murder in 2017.

 Two inmates escaped from custody in San Jose in November 2016.
 Two inmates escaped from custody in Palo Alto in November 2017.

 On June 5, 2018, Smith ran for re-election to her sixth term against five challengers including former undersheriff John Hirokawa and Deputy Joseph LaJeunesse.
 The results required the first run-off of her career, against Hirokawa, on November 6, 2018; Smith was re-elected.